Reviewed by Yael Halaas, MD

 To find out if you are a candidate for tattoo removal, schedule an appointment with a board-certified plastic surgeon or facial plastic surgeon.
 Due to the many practitioners offering tattoo removal, selecting the right surgeon can be difficult.
 All About Facial Rejuvenation makes it easier by providing you with a directory of skilled, esteemed surgeons who consistently produce excellent results.
-To find a surgeon in your area, click here or on the right side of this page.

 During your initial consultation, you should discuss why you want your tattoo or tattoos removed.
 Your surgeon will discuss your options and make a recommendation about the best way to remove your tattoo(s).
 He or she should also discuss the risks associated with tattoo removal procedures with you.
 You will be given a preoperative information packet that explains everything you should do and know before your tattoo removal procedure.
 These instructions are highly dependent upon the method being used.
 The best way to maximize your results and minimize your risk of complications is to follow these instructions carefully, and ask questions if you don't understand or are not clear about something.

 Laser tattoo removal: Lasers break up the pigment colors of the tattoo using a high-intensity light beam.
 Some colors — such as black — are easier to remove than others.
 Precisely how many treatments you will need depends on the size and color of your tattoo.
 For more information about lasers, their risks and cost, visit our comprehensive article on laser skin resurfacing.

 Excision: During this tattoo removal procedure, your tattoo is cut out of your skin and the wound is sutured.
 It is relatively simple and has a mild recovery phase — assuming, that is, that you do not experience any complications such as an infection.
 Usually, tattoo excision is performed using local anesthesia.
 The main downside?
 A scar.
 The upside?
 Immediate results and relative lack of expense.